felixyustian/felixyustian.github.io/README.md

 <h2>
 <p> Hello, my name is Felix Yustian Setiono.
 I'm a developer and programmer, specializing in Robotics, Mechatronics, Artificial Intelligence (AI), Machine Learning (ML), and Computer Vision (CV). </p>
-<p> Currently, I'm a professor and researcher at the Robotics and Mechatronics Research Group, Department of Electrical Engineering, Soegijapranata Catholic University, Semarang, Indonesia.
-Please visit my LinkedIn profile or the attached Curriculum Vitae (CV) to know about me. </p>
+<p> Currently, I'm a professor and researcher at the Robotics and Mechatronics Research Group, Department of Electrical Engineering, Soegijapranata Catholic University, Semarang, Indonesia. </p>
+<p> Please visit my LinkedIn profile or the attached Curriculum Vitae (CV) to know about me. </p>
 </h2>

 <p><h3> ----------------------------------------------------------------------------------------------------------------------------- </h3></p>